kemitchell/memento.js/README.md

 ### Initialization

 _memento_ stores log data in a [LevelUP].
-The examples in this file use a LevelUP backed by [memdown], an in-memory storage back-end.
-You could also use [LevelDOWN], [LeveUP]'s default, disk-persisted, log-structured-merge-tree-based store.
+The LevelUP must be able to encode string keys and nested `Object` values.

 [LevelUP]: https://npmjs.com/packages/levelup

+The examples in this file use a LevelUP with JSON-encoded values backed by [memdown], an in-memory storage back-end.
+You could also use [LevelDOWN], [LevelUP]'s default, disk-persisted, log-structured-merge-tree-based store.

 [memdown]: https://npmjs.com/packages/memdown